 Quality Management

-Understanding human factors to improve patient safety and team performance
+Applying human factors to improve individual and team performance in biomedical sciences

 Quality Management

-Understanding human factors to improve patient safety and team performance
+Applying human factors to improve individual and team performance in biomedical sciences

 1pm – 1.30pm BST, 22 September 2025 ‐ 30 mins